 Having a decent amount of equity also means that you’ll have a lower combined loan-to-value ratio, or CLTV.
-The CLTV is determined by adding up your current loan balance and your desired line of credit, then dividing by the appraised value of your home.
+The CLTV is determined by adding up your current loan balance and your desired line of credit and then dividing by the appraised value of your home.
 For HELOCs, lenders typically prefer CLTVs below 85 percent.

 To get an idea of how much home equity you have, find an online estimate for the value of your home and subtract the balance owed on your mortgage.
+Here’s an example:

 3. Consider different types of lenders

 While your current lender may offer you a good deal on a HELOC, don’t stop there.
 Compare estimates from other players, including national banks, smaller community banks, credit unions and online mortgage lenders.
 Each type of lender has its own advantages.

 When you think you’ve found a great HELOC rate, find out how long it will last and how it might change over time.
 A HELOC typically comes with an adjustable rate during the initial draw period that fluctuates in sync with the prime rate.
-However, some lenders may fix your rate for an initial period or offer you a competitive introductory rate, sometimes called a teaser rate.
+However, some lenders may offer you a competitive introductory rate, sometimes called a teaser rate.

 5. Look for rate caps

 Some HELOCs offer rate caps as a safeguard against rising interest rates.
-If you select a HELOC with a low rate cap, you’re protected from paying more than your maximum, even if the prime rate spikes.
+If you select a HELOC with a low rate cap, you’re protected from paying more than that maximum, even if the prime rate spikes.
 If there is no cap, you run the risk of your interest rate pushing your monthly payment beyond what you can afford.